-(a) Meaning of 'employment'
+Meaning of 'employment' (a)

-The issue of whether a priest was in the 'employment' of a church for the purposes of s 15 was considered in Ryan v Presbytery of Wide Bay Sunshine Coast.381 The applicant had been forced to resign from a position as Minister with the respondent Church.
+The issue of whether a priest was in the 'employment' of a church for the purposes of s 15 was considered in Ryan v Presbytery of Wide Bay Sunshine Coast.382 The applicant had been forced to resign from a position as Minister with the respondent Church.
 The nature of that 'resignation' was a matter of dispute and followed the respondent 'severing the pastoral tie' with, or 'demissioning', the applicant.

-Baumann FM considered an application to allow an extension of time for the commencement of proceedings pursuant to s 46PO(2) of the HREOC Act.
+Baumann FM considered an application to allow an extension of time for the commencement of proceedings pursuant to s 46PO(2) of the Human Rights and Equal Opportunity Commission Act 1986 (Cth) (now the AHRC Act).
 In dismissing the application, Baumann FM considered the prospects of success of the application, including whether or not the applicant and respondent were in a relationship of employer and employee for the purposes of s 15 of the DDA.

 Based on common law authorities, Baumann FM found that the applicant would have 'some difficulty in establishing, as a matter of law, that he was an employee of the Church at the time'.
-This was because the relationship with the church was 'a religious one, based on consensual compact to which the parties were bound by their shared faith, based on spiritual and religious ideas, and not based on common law contract'.
-382
+This was because the relationship with the church was 'a religious one, based on consensual compact to which the parties were bound by their shared faith, based on spiritual and religious ideas, and not based on common law contract'.383